 Solway is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Solway citizens is very high relative to the national average among all cities (21.84%): 35.71% of adults in Solway have a bachelor's degree or even advanced degree.
+The citizens of Solway are very well educated compared to the average community in the nation: 35.71% of adults in Solway have a bachelor's degree or even advanced degree.

 Solway is an extremely ethnically-diverse city.
 The people who call Solway home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Solway residents report their race to be White, followed by Native American.
 Important ancestries of people in Solway include Norwegian, German, Swedish, English, and Irish.